adityakadoo/Scrolls/content/courses/operating_systems/index.md

 > Once the OS gains control, how to decide which process gets executed next?

 This is done by the **scheduler**.
 Once the decision is made the OS executes a low-level piece of code which is called **context switch**.
 It is basically saving the register values of the current process and restoring the same for the next process.

+### Scheduling

+#### Workload Assumptions

+1. Each job runs for the same amount of time.
+2. All jobs arrive at the same time.
+3. All jobs only use the CPU.
+4. The run-time of each job is known.

+#### Scheduling Metrics

+We first define a performance index,
+$$
+    T_{turnaround} = T_{completion} - T_{arrival}
+$$
+For now, $T_{turnaround} = T_{completion}$.

+Another metric that we need to keep track of is fairness.

+> Jain's Fairness Index?

+#### First In First Out

+This works and produces least turnaround time with current assumptions.

+I assumption 1 is removed, then this stops giving the most optimum solution.

+#### Shortest Job First

+This produces the best results without assumption 1.

+If assumption 2 is also removed then in some cases this method performs poorly.

+#### Shortest Time-to-Completion First

+With only assumptions 3 and 4 this is the theoretically most optimum solution.
+This can be easily implemented using a heap.
+It also makes use of timed interrupts and context switching.

+In modern systems another new metric is quite important called **Response time**.
+$$
+    T_{response} = T_{firstrun}-T_{arrival}
+$$
+STCF doesn't necessarily perform well in this case.

+#### Round Robin

+Aka **time slicing**, in this method a time slice is fixed and after every such time period an interrupt is passed.
+After an interrupt the OS makes sure to rotate between different processes to ensure low response time and fairness.

+#### Incorporating I/O

+This relaxes the 3rd assumption and whenever a process is engaged in I/O operation it is *blocked*.
+At it's place a different process is allowed to use the CPU.

+#### Multi-Level Feedback Queues

+1. If Priority(A) > Priority(B), A runs (B doesn’t).
+2. If Priority(A) = Priority(B), A & B run in RR.
+3. When a job enters the system, it is placed at the highest priority (the topmost queue).
+4. Once a job uses up its time allotment at a given level (regardless of how many times it has given up the CPU), its priority is reduced (i.e., it moves down one queue).
+5. After some time period S, move all the jobs in the system to the topmost queue.

 ## Memory Virtualization